AVEVA/CONNECT-data-services-developer-docs/content/api-reference/management/account-tenant.md

 ## `Get Region`

-Returns a RegionBase list for the specified Tenant.
+Returns a list of regions for the specified Tenant.

 ### Request